 There are several leadership and peer support programs in schools to encourage self-awareness and personal development.
-The ‘buddy’ system, where an older student is assigned to support a younger student, is now common in schools and has two main benefits – the older student learns to take on leadership and responsibility, while the younger student knows s/he has another student at school to whom s/he can turn for assistance.
+The ‘buddy’ system, where an older student is assigned to support a younger student, is now common in schools and has two main benefits – the older student learns to take on leadership and responsibility, while the younger student knows they have another student at school to whom they can turn for assistance.

 Student study tours and exchanges